Writing, speaking, and translating the future

 Mapping

 Mapping should present few if any issues.
-Since this is using an API from google maps or another mapping any localization would be handled via the mapping service.
-Google maps explains it in a google post here and there is even a demo that can be reviewed to see the choices at work.
+Since this is using an API from Google Maps or another mapping any localization would be handled via the mapping service.
+Google Maps explains it in a Google post here and there is even a demo that can be reviewed to see the choices at work.

 The major call out for any service you are calling is you should have a clear idea of the parameters you need to pass to get the correct locale.
-You’ll need to make sure your development team is aware how to pass those parameters and how to troubleshoot issues from these integrations.
+You’ll need to make sure your development team is aware of how to pass those parameters and how to troubleshoot issues from these integrations.

 Payment Processing

 Payment processing is another one that you will probably depend on an API to handle.
-Most likely you’ll use Stripe that has currency support for 135 currencies.
+Most likely you’ll use Stripe which has currency support for 135 currencies.
 They have also teamed up with Gengo to start offering your checkout in eight languages.
 But you’ll need to make sure your listings pages match the translations they provide for the checkout or you will confuse your customers.

 Demand Gen/ Transactional emails